cmirzayi/EpiForBioWorkshop/README.md

 * Apply concepts of study design to common analyses in bioinformatics such as GWAS and survival analysis
 * Understand key concepts of epidemiology such as causal inference, confounders, collidors, mediators, counterfactuals, and study designs
 * Develop a structural causal diagram/directed acyclic graph (DAG) of causal relationships and assess pathways of interest
-* Recognize the limitations and assumptions of multivariable regression in observational studies, and how this affects common analyses such as DESeq2, edgeR, and limma
+* Analyze metagenomic data using principles of causal inference to properly adjust for potential confounders

 ## Learning objectives

 * Assess a study design in terms of causal inference
 * Learn about path blocking to prevent confounding
-* Create a DAG in R using daggity
+* Create a DAG in R using daggity and ggdag
 * Identify situations when multivariate adjustment for variables is inappropriate
-* Select the correct model formula/matrix in DESeq2, edgeR, or limma to deconfound
+* Specify a model based on a DAG and then fit that model to data using DESeq2, edgeR, and limma